UWPCE-PythonCert/PythonCertDevel/_sources/supplemental/installing/vagrant.rst.txt

-.. _Vagrant:
+.. _vagrant-notes:

 ********************************
 Setting up Python via a Linux VM
 ********************************

-One of the challenges we face as developers on a team or as students in a classroom setting is getting everyone quickly up and running with a full fledged, feature rich, functional, consistent, and homogenous Python development environment.
+One of the challenges we face as developers on a team or as students in a classroom setting is getting everyone quickly up and running with a full fledged, feature rich, functional, consistent, and homogeneous Python development environment.

-Python is robust platfrom-independent programming language, and a full fledged development environment can be set up on any platform.
-However, there are still system differences, particuarly between Windows and the \*nix family of Operating Systems.
+Python is robust platform-independent programming language, and a full fledged development environment can be set up on any platform.
+However, there are still system differences, particularly between Windows and the \*nix family of Operating Systems.

 Also -- particularly if you are working on a web service of some sort, the odds are good that it will be deployed on a Linux system.
 In this case, developing on Linux makes things easier.